 I prefer neutral pronouns be used in reference to myself.
-Any neutral pronouns are fine -- they, zi, sie, they all fly with me.
+Any neutral pronouns are fine -- them, zi, sie; they all fly with me.
 If this concept is too strange for you, then we are not meant to be together.
 If you get it but think that using neutral pronouns will be a challenge for you, don't worry because I have an immense amount of patience.

 I'm very pragmatic, but not without a weird playful side.
 I'm a cuddler, a writer, a painter, an agnostic Unitarian Universalist, liberal on most political subjects, extroverted in the Summer, and introverted in the Winter.

 When I want to be social, I often like to go out dancing or to karaoke at a bar, but nothing beats a chill house party.
-When I don't want to be particularly social, you can find me either reading a book, playing on my computer, bingeing on a TV series, or submitting to my studies.
+When I don't want to be particularly social, you can find me either reading a book, playing on my computer, or binging on a TV series.

 I once set my OkC account to "include me in searches for women," and left it that way overnight.
 When I woke up in the morning, I had over forty quickmatch alerts, all from straight men who very obviously just clicked the star-button without glancing at so much as my photos, let alone my profile.
 It baffles me that any women take this site seriously.